MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 Azure App Service is a managed environment for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite languages, including .NET, Python, and JavaScript.

-You'll use the Azure Web App Deploy task to deploy to Azure App Service.
-The You'll use the [Azure Web App task](../tasks/deploy/azure-rm-web-app.md) to deploy to Azure App Service in your pipeline.
+You'll use the [Azure Web App task](../tasks/deploy/azure-rm-web-app.md) to deploy to Azure App Service in your pipeline.
+For more complicated scenarios such as needing to use XML parameters in your deploy, you can use the [Azure App Service Deploy task](../tasks/deploy/azure-rm-web-app-deployment.md).

 ::: moniker range="tfs-2017"